-Anna is one of my apprentices.
-I have gotten to know her over the past year and we have done many births together.
+Anna is a senior apprentice.
+She may look young but she has a life time of experience.
+I have gotten to know her and we have done many births together.

 Anna lives in Cannon County with her husband and two children.
 She raises dogs and milks sheep in her spare time.